Asset-Level Climate Physical Risk Assessment and Cascading Financial Losses

 Date Written: March 20, 2022

-Keywords: Geolocalized physical assets, climate physical risk, cascading losses, equity holdings, Climate Discount Dividend Model, Expected Shortfall.
+Keywords: Geolocalized physical assets, climate physical risk, cascading losses, equity value adjustment, Climate Discount Dividend Model, portfolio losses.

 JEL Classification: G00, G32, Q54